Browse Items (804 total)

 ARankineS170228.mp3

-Sheila Rankine wanted to become a member of the Women's Auxiliary Air Force but was conscripted to be a munitions factory worker.
-She worked at Rose's in Gainsborough making the hydro-static fuses for bombs including the Upkeep bouncing bomb.
-She met…
+Sheila Rankine wanted to join the Women's Auxiliary Air Force but was conscripted to be a munitions factory worker.
+She worked at Rose's in Gainsborough, making the hydro-static fuses for bombs, including the Upkeep bouncing bomb.
+She met Guy Gibson…

 ATaylorJ150916.mp3

 John Taylor grew up in Nottingham and was evacuated before he went into sixth form.
-He left school and started working as an analytical chemist at Boots and although this was a reserved occupation he volunteered for aircrew.
-After his initial…
+He left school and started working as an analytical chemist at Boots the Chemist and, although, this was a reserved occupation he volunteered for aircrew.
+After his…

 PWatsonPHC1701.jpg

 Peter Watson was born in South Wales and joined the Royal Air Force in 1943.
-He wanted to be a pilot but there was a surplus of pilots so he became an air gunner.
-He crewed-up and flew with 101 Squadron initially, a special duties squadron, and he…
+He wanted to be a pilot but there was a surplus of pilots, so he became an air gunner.
+He crewed-up and flew with 101 Squadron, a special duties squadron, initially, and…

 PWorsdaleE1701.jpg